As an Amazon Associate, we earn from qualifying purchases. We also earn from other affiliate websites. See our full disclaimer.

 When we were saving for the cruising kitty, we found ways to cut our mobile bill by using data on our home and work WiFi.
 When we moved aboard, our phone plan became the primary internet source.
 We quickly realized we would need to rethink our data plan.

 There are a lot of options for unlimited data in the US, as well as hotspot data.
 I recommend having at least unlimited mobile data for research and logistics involved when cruising.
+If you need to work from the boat, you may also want to invest in an additional mobile service as backup or satellite internet.
+Starlink is starting to become popular in the boating community.

 Our Mobile Plan

 While cruising the east coast, we use T-Mobile.
-With this carrier, we get unlimited data and 40GB of hot spot data each month (20GB per phone).
+With this carrier, we get unlimited data and 40GB of hotspot data each month (20GB per phone).
 This is on the pricier end, and we have been looking into other options, but we enjoy having the hotspot data.
-Even after the 40GB, we still have hot spot data at 2G.
+Even after the 40GB, we still have hotspot data at 2G.
 When we cruise the Bahamas, we are planning to use My Island WiFi service.

 Average Cost $23